-Extension Criticality Description Authority Key Identifier FALSE The SHA-1 hash value of the issuer public key Subject Key Identifier FALSE The SHA-1 hash value of the subject public key CRL Distribution Points FALSE The URL to the CARL announced by HiPKI RCA Authority Information Access FALSE Two items included in this extension: The URL to download the self-signed certificate of HiPKI RCA

-Extension Criticality Description The URL of OCSP services provided by HiPKI RCA Certificate Policies FALSE This extension is used to indicate the certificate policies that used by the subordinate CA and approved and permitted to use by HiPKI RCA.
+Extension Criticality Description Authority Key Identifier FALSE The SHA-1 hash value of the issuer public key Subject Key Identifier FALSE The SHA-1 hash value of the subject public key CRL Distribution Points FALSE The URL to the CARL announced by HiPKI RCA FALSE Two items included in this extension: Authority Information Access ■ The URL to download the self-signed certificate of HiPKI RCA ■ The URL of OCSP services provided by HiPKI RCA Certificate Policies FALSE This extension is used to indicate the certificate policies that used by the subordinate CA and approved and permitted to use by HiPKI RCA.
 The policy qualifier in this extension may be used to mark the published URL of this CPS as needed.
-One or more of the following CP OIDs may be contained in this extension: CP OIDs defined in the HiPKI CP.
-CP OIDs defined by CA/Browser Forum referenced in the HiPKI CP.
-Key purpose OID(s) used by the subordinate CA shall be included in this extension.
-For subordinate CA certificates that will be used to issue TLS/SSL certificates, the following requirements shall be met in this extension: The value id-kp-serverAuth must be present.
-The value listed below must not be present. id-kp-codeSigning id-kp-timeStamping Extended Key Usage FALSE id-kp-emailProtection (EKU) TALSE anyExtendedKeyUsage The value id-kp-clientAuth may be present.
+One or more of the following CP OIDs may be contained in this extension: ■ CP OIDs defined in the HiPKI CP. ■ CP OIDs defined by CA/Browser Forum referenced in the HiPKI CP.
+Extended Key Usage (EKU) FALSE Key purpose OID(s) used by the subordinate CA shall be included in this extension.
+According to Section 1.2 of HiPKI CP, subordinate CAs under HiPKI RCA will only be used to issue TLS/SSL certificates.
+Therefore, the following requirements shall be met in this extension:

+Extension Criticality Description

+■ The value id-kp-serverAuth must be present.

+■ The value listed below must not be present.

+➤ id-kp-codeSigning

+➤ id-kp-timeStamping

+➤ id-kp-emailProtection

+➤ anyExtendedKeyUsage

+■ The value id-kp-clientAuth may be present.
 Other values should not be present.

-For subordinate CA certificates that are not used to issue TLS/SSL certificates, the following requirements shall be met in this extension: The value id-kp-serverAuth must not be present.
-Other values may be present, but should not combine multiple independent key purposes (e.g. including id-kp-codeSigning with id-kp-timeStamping).
-TRUE The content in this extension can be one of the following: keyCertSign and cRLSign.
-(Default) Key Usage digitalSignature, keyCertSign and cRLSign.
-(If the subordinate CA uses the private signing key to issue OCSP responses, the bits of digitalSignature, keyCertSign, and
+The content in this extension can be one of the following:

+■ keyCertSign and cRLSign.
+(Default)

+Key Usage TRUE ■ digitalSignature, keyCertSign and cRLSign.
+(If the subordinate CA uses the private signing key to issue OCSP responses, the bits of digitalSignature, keyCertSign, and cRLSign are asserted.)
-Extension Criticality Description

-cRLSign are asserted.)
+Subject Type=CA

-Basic Constraints TRUE Subject Type=CA Path Length Constraint=Set according to the needed certificate path length of subordinate CAs.
+Basic Constraints TRUE Path Length Constraint=Set according to the needed certificate path length of subordinate CAs.